tcakmak0/yara-scan-api/README.md

 ### Allowed file tyeps

-In this program we are only interested in scanning '.txt' and '.exe' files.
-However, this property can be modified by modifying **allowed_files()** method in the main.py.
-For details, please check the main.py
+The YARA-Scanner program currently supports scanning '.txt' and '.exe' files.
+However, you can modify this behavior by adjusting the **allowed_files()** method in the main.py file.
+Refer to the main.py file for more information.

 ### YARA Rules